 After a long and busy week, I drove up to my cabin this weekend, hoping for ONE more sunny day of reading on the dock, but instead it was chilly and pouring rain.
 Actual sweatshirt weather.
-No disappointment here, it was just more time to spend perfecting this Roasted Tomato and Ricotta Tart.
+No disappointment here, it was just more time to spend perfecting this Roasted Tomato Tart.

 I was really hoping to have some great story to share about how the tomatoes I used in this tart were grown organically in my backyard garden.
 But I’d be lying.
 Truth is, my backyard garden is currently growing weeds taller than I am.
 Sometimes you just have to cut your losses, and this spring was one of those times.
 But there is always a possibility that next spring I will get around to planting the garden again…a girl needs to believe, right?
 Luckily for me and my nonexistent backyard organic vegetables, my local grocery store has fabulous harvest produce from local farms.
 And the end of the summer heirloom tomatoes are finally ready.
 Win!

 So if you are intimidated by making a crust, this tart is going to intimidate you…but don’t let it!
 This crust is super forgiving, easy to whip up in a stand mixer and crisps up nicely due to the addition of corn meal.
 Don’t let a crust stop you.
 You CAN do it!
 (OK, ok, cheerleading may not be my forte, but I’m totally trustworthy, so there is that…).